tniswong/jq-plugin-factory/README.md

          */
         methods : {

-            // This method is called when a new plugin instance is created. init : function() {
+            // This method is invoked when a new plugin instance is created. init : function() {
                 // init code
             }